Information for Early Childhood Professionals

 Families FIRST Program

 Families FIRST serves Medicaid-eligible families.
-Educators that care for children 0-3 years of age or prenatal mothers can offer referrals to Families FIRST for case management services (including WIC, SNAP, dental services, prenatal and pediatric care, and other services).
+Educators that care for children 0-3 years of age or prenatal mothers can offer referrals to Families FIRST for supportive services (including nutrition support, dental services, prenatal and pediatric care, and other services).
 Families FIRST care coordinators will assist families in obtaining these services.

 Family Infant Toddler (FIT) Program

-The Family Infant Toddler (FIT) program provides a statewide early intervention system in accordance with the Individuals with Disabilities Education Act (IDEA) Part C. FIT provides early intervention services to over 14,000 children age birth to three who have or are at risk of developmental delay – as well as their families.
+The Family Infant Toddler (FIT) program provides a statewide early intervention system in accordance with the Individuals with Disabilities Education Act (IDEA) Part C. FIT provides early intervention services to over 14,000 children from birth to age three who have or are at risk of developmental delay—as well as their families.